19hours/sg-statutes/Acts/Electricity Act.md

 “transmission licensee” means a person authorised by an electricity licence to transmit electricity;

-“transmission system” means a system of interconnected electric lines, electrical plants and substations used by a transmission licensee to transmit electricity;
+“transmission system” means a system of interconnected electric lines, electrical plants and substations used to transmit electricity;

 [18/2006 wef 01/05/2006]

+[Act 42 of 2018 wef 03/05/2019]

 “transmit” means to convey electricity by means of a transmission system —